 The last active player for the Boston Braves was Eddie Mathews, who was also the only player to have played for them in Boston, Milwaukee (all 13 seasons) and Atlanta (just the 1st season, 1966).
 He remained active until 1968.
 The last active player for the Milwaukee Braves was Phil Niekro, who lasted until 1987.

 Bob Addis died on November 15, 2016.
 Harry MacPherson died on February 19, 2017.
-That leaves 7 living former Boston Braves: Clint Conatser, Johnny Antonelli, Del Crandall, Luis Olmo, Dick Manville, Bert Thiel and Gene Conley.
+Luis Olmo, who had also been a living former Brooklyn Dodger, died on April 28, 2017.
+That leaves 6 living former Boston Braves: Clint Conatser, Johnny Antonelli, Del Crandall, Dick Manville, Bert Thiel and Gene Conley.